-The MBA programme provides a course in general financial and corporate management, following a core programme while allowing specialisation in finance.
-Our programme will add value to your first degree by developing an integrated and critically aware understanding of management and organisations in an international context.
-You will develop knowledge and skills in fundamental management disciplines while taking specialist modules in various areas of management.
-You will need to undertake the modules relating to your specialisation and your specialisation willbe shown on your degree award.
-The syllabus is similar tothat of NUBS UK, with very slight variations in corporating local elements.
+The MBA programme provides a course in general, and corporate management, and specialisation in finance for the MBA Finance programme.
+Our programme adds value to your first degree by developing an integrated and critically aware understanding of management and organisations in a global context.
+You will develop knowledge and skills in fundamental management disciplines while allowing customisation with specialist modules in various areas of management.
+The syllabus is the same to that offered in Nottingham University Business School.

-In addition to lecture delivery, your classes for each module will also consist of case studies, group breakout discussions, and group presentations, depending on module subject matter.
+Classes are of 3 hours each and will combine lectures, case studies, group breakout discussions, and group presentations, depending on module subject matter.

-Most modules will involve group work with participants from many different industrial, commercial, geographical and cultural backgrounds.
-You will develop the skills to implement agreed solutions effectively and efficiently, along with interpersonal skills to enable you to interact effectively across a wide range business of stakeholders.
-Many modules will also include guest sessions with industry practitioners – from multinational corporations, Malaysian companies, entrepreneurs, government-linked organisations, and MBA alumni.
-You will also have the opportunity of attending study skills sessions and additional workshops and seminars on research methods relevant to management projects.
+Most modules will involve group work with like-minded individuals from diverse industries and countries.
+You will also develop the skills to implement agreed solutions effectively and efficiently, along with interpersonal skills to enable you to interact across a wide range of business stakeholders.
+In addition, we have various business leaders for our 'Business Leader Series' which serve as a platform for interaction and exchange of ideas with industry leaders from various sectors.
+You will also have the opportunity to attend study skills sessions and additional workshops and seminars on research methods relevant to management projects.

 Module delivery and class hours

-Individuals wishing to study overseas can take up to two approved modules delivered by our UK or China campuses, or our overseas partner institution in Singapore (subject to the availability of modules).
+Individuals wishing to study in the UK campus or in our other partner institutions overseas can take up to two approved modules (subject to the availability of modules).

-Depending on the module, you may be assessed by examination, group or individual coursework, group or individual presentations, or a combination of assessment methods.
+Depending on the module, you may be assessed by examination, group or individual coursework and presentations, or a combination of assessment methods.

 A relevant second class honours degree (or international equivalent) or a relevant professional qualification deemed equivalent to a first degree with honours, plus at least three or more years of full-time management or leadership work experience, normally gained since graduating from the first degree.